freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 - Here's an example: `<command>; echo $?`
 - You previously used `[[ -a countdown.sh ]]; echo $?`
 - Type `[[ -a bad_file.txt ]]; echo $?` in the terminal and press enter
+- Don't forget the spaces inside the brackets

 ## 576. [[ -x countdown.sh ]]; echo $?

 ### 576.1

 `bad_file.txt` doesn't exist.
 I think you're getting the hang of this.
-Using the same syntax, check if you have permissions to execute your file.
+Using the same syntax, check if you have permissions to execute your `coundown.sh` file.
+You may want to look at that menu again.

 #### HINTS

 - View the `help test` menu to find the file operator for checking if a file is executable by you
+- It's the `-x` operators
 - The syntax you want is `[[ ... ]]; echo $?`
 - Type `[[ -x countdown.sh ]]; echo $?` in the terminal and press enter
+- Don't forget the spaces inside the brackets
 - Make sure you are in the `project` folder first

 ## 582. help [[ expression ]]